swjo/PenDots/README.md

 ###Translating the algorithm in p5js

 The first try was to translate this system into code.
 The result was an inactive program.
-Once started it created a with form on white background.
+Once started it created a white form on white background.
 By moving the mouse the user was painting the background black until the form became visible.
 While clicking the mouse some sprinkle spots appeared to imitate the possibilities one has by using ink.

 ![](/images/programm.jpg)

-Though the goal was to write an algorithm which creates a visual appealing pattern.
-Therefore one of the images was picked and a new try was write a code with would create these kind of pattern.
+However, the goal was to write an algorithm which creates a visually appealing pattern.
+Therefore, one of the images was picked and a new attempt was to write a code which would create these kinds of patterns, based on the mathematical formulas used to calculate spirals.

 *First tries.*